qbrilliance/qristal-core/docs/md/noise_models.md

 # User defined noise models

 QB Qristal allows an end-user to implement noise models.
 First use  <a href="../_cpp_api/structqb_1_1NoiseProperties.html">NoiseProperties</a> to set up noise model parameters.
-Then pass the parameters to the constructor of `qb::NoiseModel`.
+Then pass the parameters to the constructor of `qristal::NoiseModel`.

 ## Modifying the `default` noise model